-The City Heights Community Development Corporation, in collaboration with San Diego Housing Federation, has launched a second year of its highly recognized Community Organizing and Civic Engagement partnership designed to help local community organizing be more effective.
-‘RPE’s, or ‘Resident Popular Educators’, participate in a series of educational workshops to help them build up and influence their social networks of neighbors, friends and peers.
+The City Heights Community Development Corporation continues to engage residents and partners in Community Organizing and Civic Engagement activities.
+The residents can be one on one and through a series of workshops and civic activities.
+Residents are conditioned to become “agents of change.”
+RPE’s, or ‘Resident Popular Educators’, participate in a series of educational workshops to help them build up and influence their social networks of neighbors, friends, and peers.
 They learn the value of being present and speaking up when important decisions affecting their living conditions are being made.
-RPEs learn how to speak on local issues, the importance of voting, of being regularly present at their children’s schools, how to understand proposals and bills, and what their impact may be in their communities.
+RPEs learn how to speak on local issues, they learn the importance of active voters and the setbacks of communities where voting is scant.
+Residents learn the value of being regularly present at their children’s schools, how to read and understand proposals, initiatives and bills, and what their impact may be in their communities.